 - Payment of Business and Travel Expenses: Does the worker receive payment for business and travel expenses?

-- Investment: Has the worker made an investment in the facilities or equipment used to perform services?
+- Investment: Has the worker made a significant investment in the facilities or equipment used to perform services?

-- Risk of Loss: Is the payment made to the worker on a fixed basis regardless of profitability or loss?
+- Realization of Profit or Loss: Is the payment made to the worker on a fixed basis regardless of profitability or loss?